Phally/SubQuery/README.md

 FROM `articles` AS `Article`;
 ```

+Of course you can do a lot more cool things with subqueries than this.
+You could get the count with additional
+conditions.
+Such as the number of comments for this month per article or even for that for a specific user.

 ###Subqueries as conditions###

 Using subqueries as conditions is a bit different.
 You need to wrap the entire condition in a method call.
 For